TechnitiumSoftware/DnsServer/Apps/AutoPtrApp/README.md

 1. Verify the APP record is in the correct ip6.arpa zone (e.g., `8.b.d.0.1.0.0.2.ip6.arpa`).
 2. Confirm the query is formatted as a valid IPv6 reverse DNS name.
 3. Check logs for reverse domain parsing errors.

-## License

-This app is part of Technitium DNS Server.
-This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
-For more information, see the [LICENSE](https://github.com/TechnitiumSoftware/DnsServer/blob/master/LICENSE) file in the Technitium DNS Server repository.

-Copyright (C) 2024 Shreyas Zare (<shreyas@technitium.com>)